Logarithmic Sobolev inequalities: a review on stability and instability results; logarithmic uncertainty principle: Stability

-Another possible way to exploit the improvement~\eqref{eq:LSIs} is described below, for functions~$v$ such that $\irdg{|x|^2\,|v|^2} \leq d$.
-The resulting estimate has been written in~\cite{MR3493423} via a self-improvement of~\eqref{LSI-G}, when the second-order moment is exactly \hbox{$\irdg{|x|^2\,|v|^2}=d$}.
+Another possible way to exploit the improvement~\eqref{eq:LSIs} is described below, for functions~$v$ such that $\irdg{x\,|v|^2}=0$ and $\irdg{|x|^2\,|v|^2} \le d$.
+The resulting estimate has been written in~\cite{MR3493423} using the comparison of~\eqref{LSI-G} and~\eqref{LSI-S}, when the second moment is exactly \hbox{$\irdg{|x|^2\,|v|^2}=d$}.
 Otherwise, we attribute the result and the corresponding proof to~\cite{MR3269872}, even though the key-estimate appears in~\cite{zbMATH01503413} as well.